 I love the Wabi Sabi philosophy.
 This is not a set of rules but a general approach to life.
 It stands for purity and simplicity, for the essence of life, but also for a way of life.
 This Japanese concept taught me to appreciate imperfection.

 If we try to accept ourselves with all our quirks, insecurities, and character flaws, this will also make us kinder towards others.
 No process is ever finished, everything keeps moving and human beings never reach a perfect balance.
 This eternal cycle of life and death is a central basic starting point of Traditional Chinese Medicine.
 It is evident in the contrast between Yin and Yang.

-It is typically Western to give meaning to everyone.
-To reflect on many things, to ask questions, to explain…to get better, to improve ourselves, feeling important, “to do” something with our life.
+It is typically Western to insist on giving meaning, including to ourselves.
+To reflect on everything, to ask questions, to explain, to get better, to improve ourselves, to feel important, to “do” something with our life.
 We want to “mean something”, to use our talents, and to get the best out of ourselves.

 Can you do your best to not do your best at something?

 The Chinese characteristics Wu Wei 無為 and 德 encourage me to apply these values in my own life and to pass them on in my interactions with patients.

 Read here how my patients find my treatments.